-One of the many perks of the industry: supplies for a handmade skin care business are few and affordable, allowing you to successfully create and sell out of your home without breaking the bank.
+One of the many perks of the handmade skin care industry: supplies are few and affordable, allowing you to successfully create a business and sell out of your home without breaking the bank.

-Most of the items you need can ‘technically’ be found in the average residential kitchen – but that doesn’t mean use them.
+Most of the items you need can ‘technically’ be found in the average residential kitchen – but that doesn’t mean using them.

 Essential Supplies for your Handmade Skin Care Business